wyattclarke/wyattclarke.github.io/_posts/2021-04-01-MMT-Conspiracy.md

 title: What's Really Behind "Modern Monetary Theory"
 ---

-I'm not really into conspiracy theories but...here's my juicy conspiracy theory: The Left and the Right are in cahoots to sink the dollar.
+Conspiracy theory: The Left and the Right are in cahoots to sink the dollar.

 Alexandria Ocasio-Cortez, a far left US Representative from New York, helped popularize in 2019 a heterodox macroeconomic theory called Modern Monetary Theory.
 The takeaway from MMT is that the US government can pay for whatever it wants by printing more money.
 You can read a full explanation on Wikipedia.